Many buildings have secure bike parking. To use the bike room you must register your bike with us. Unregistered bikes will be removed.

 i) have a good payment record;

-ii) have kept your home must be in reasonable condition, with no damages;
+ii) have kept your home in reasonable condition, with no damages;

 iii) have no history of disturbing neighbours, or being served with eviction notices.